Session management

 Sessions expire automatically after one minute.
 This period is refreshed every time you use the session.

 At max, only one session can exist at any given time, so you should always check the result of logon to ensure you actually managed to get a valid session.
-If it fails, consider aborting you process or (even better) reporting the problem to the user and waiting a bit to try again.
+If it fails, consider aborting your process or (even better) reporting the problem to the user and waiting a bit to try again.

 Discarding a session